nmstate/nmstate.github.io/user/quick_guide.md

 - Use `nmstatectl show > desired_state.yaml` to dump the current state to a file.
 - Edit the desired state with the new values.
-- Run the set command: `nmstatectl set desired_state.yaml`
+- Run the set command: `nmstatectl apply desired_state.yaml`

 ### Using libnmstate